Home

 Examples of American Eagle bullion coins minted at West Point.
 The silver $1 (1.00 oz.) is at left, $50 gold (1.00 oz.) top right, $100 platinum (1.00 oz.) bottom right.
 Photos courtesy of Ira & Larry Goldberg Coins & Collectibles, Inc., Beverly Hills, CA.

-The West Point Mint continues to operate as a gold bullion depository for the federal government.
+The West Point Mint continues to operate as a gold bullion depository for the US government.
 Silver is also kept on hand, but only in quantities sufficient to meet silver coinage demands.

 The Military Academy Today